aniskoubaa/udemy_face_recognition/README.md

 To use the boilerplate code, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary requirements by running the following command:
+2. Place the file `facenet_keras_128.h5` inside the `models` folder.
+This file is necessary to run the embedding function for the face.

-pip install -r requirements_face.txt
+`pip install -r requirements_face.txt`

 or

-conda env create -f environment_face.yaml
+`conda env create -f environment_face.yaml`

 3. Run the `test_environment.py` file to test that everything is working correctly.